 After releasing the clamps and lifting off the parchment paper I removed any accumulated, cured epoxy using a scraper.
 My go to scraper these days was designed by luthier Al Carruth and is available through StewMac.
 When setting the depth of cut for the groove, I had taken the time to ensure the D-Tube would sit just shy of the surface of the neck blank.
 I was rewarded as the scraper just kissed the surface of the carbon fiber as all the squeeze out was removed.

 The section of D-Tube that extends out over the headstock gets sanded back nearly flush at the disc sander.
 For final dressing of the face surfaces of the neck and headstock, I rely on strips of adhesive-backed sandpaper affixed to a dead-flat marble slab.
 A few careful strokes across that slab are all that are needed to complete this stage of the neck construction.
 (I could also saw the waste off and true it up with a sanding block - Tip: Wear a mask when machining carbon fiber!)

 I have found that, while carbon fiber machines nicely, it can dull my tools rather rapidly.
 Having an effective (read: fast, accurate) means of keeping my hand tools honed makes the process much more enjoyable.

-The neck blank is surprisingly light and stiff at this point compared to my standard necks.
-I am very curious to see what, if any, effect the strings have on moving this neck away from dead flat.
-I have now replaced the truss rod (or combination truss rod / carbon fiber stiffeners) with the Dragonplate D-Tube Neck Beam, and will continue completing the neck with the same steps I use for all my necks.
+The neck blank is surprisingly light and stiff at this point compared to necks containing a truss rod.
+But the question remains: What, if any, effect will the strings have on moving this neck away from dead flat?
+I have now replaced the truss rod (or combination truss rod / carbon fiber stiffeners) with the Dragonplate D-Tube Neck Beam.

 Truss Rod Replacement